 Resolved, that the National Grange lobbies congressional representatives to co-sponsor the federal Local Farms, Food and Jobs Act and include its provisions in the federal farm bill.

 In his Keynote Address, Bob McFarland described how California Grangers have organized or re-organized 35 new Granges since the fall of 2009.
 While membership nationally declined by 24% during this period, Grange membership in California grew by 10%.
 Representing a renaissance in local agriculture, this phenomenal growth in membership appears to be the new norm.
 To cite just one example, Sonoma County’s Sebastopol Grange has added about 80 members annually for the last two years in a row.
 The year before that, when Santa Rosa attorney Lawrence Jaffe decided to become Grange Master, there were just 5 members and their Grange hall, an attraction for graffiti artists, was crumbling.
 Grange membership growth in California is largely driven by a resurgence of interest in local food systems, organic farming and neighborhood Farmers’ Markets.

 Zach Baker, a 2nd year law student at the UO School of Law, described his work with the Benton County Community Rights Coalition and some of the challenges the group has encountered in crafting a county ordinance banning the cultivation of GMO’s.
-A recipient of the 2012-2013 Wayne Morse Law Student Fellowship, Zach also spend 2 years in Washington, D.C. lobbying for the 2008 Farm Bill.
+A recipient of the 2012-2013 Wayne Morse Law Student Fellowship, Zach also spent 2 years in Washington, D.C. lobbying for the 2008 Farm Bill.